 An investigation of selected issues crucial to the understanding of the Hispanic world.
 This course involves 150 minutes of class and one weekly session of conversation with a native speaker of Spanish.
+Conducted in Spanish.

 Note: Meets the Historical Reasoning Learning Outcome (HIST)